 Residential colleges inform non-resident members about upcoming residential college (RC) events with periodic e-mail messages.
 Besides taking advantage of the residential college activities, the non-resident member may be eligible for housing in that college for the subsequent year.
 Each RC maintains a "point system" that rewards participation in RC activities, and a certain number of points is necessary to be eligible for RC housing.
 The non-resident member should review his/her residential college's constitution and point system on this matter and contact the respective Points Officer if he/she is interested in living "in-house."
 Students must have turned in their application to the Office of Residential Academic Initiatives and been accepted by the college before any points may be earned.

-If you are interested in non-resident membership, go to the Office of Residential Academic Initiatives at 1927 Orrington, Room 6-114, Monday - Friday, 8:30am - 4:30pm.
+If you are interested in non-resident membership, go to the Office of Residential Academic Initiatives at 2122 Sheridan, Room 120, Monday - Friday, 8:30am - 4:00pm.

 Non-Resident applications for 2014-2015 will be available when classes start in the fall.